Sony: Business units

-Electronics Products & Solutions
+Electronics products & solutions

 Sony Corporation (Sony Electronics Corporation until 1 April 2021) is the electronics business unit of the Sony Group.
 It primarily conducts research and development (R&D), planning, designing, manufacturing and marketing for electronics products.
-Sony Global Manufacturing & Operations Corporation (SGMO) is a wholly-owned subsidiary of Sony Corporation and responsible for managing manufacturing operations both in Japan and overseas, through its own factories as well as third party contract manufacturers.
+Sony Global Manufacturing & Operations Corporation (SGMO) is a wholly owned subsidiary of Sony Corporation and responsible for managing manufacturing operations both in Japan and overseas, through its own factories as well as third party contract manufacturers.

 Audio

 In 1979, Sony released the world's first portable music player, the Walkman, bundled with the MDL-3L2 headphones.
 This line fostered a fundamental change in music listening habits by allowing people to carry music with them and listen to music through lightweight headphones.
 Originally used to refer to portable audio cassette players, the Walkman brand has been widely adopted by the company to encompass its portable digital audio and video players as well as a line of former Sony Ericsson mobile phones.
 In the case of optical disc players, the Discman brand was used until the late 1990s.
+In 2025, a model TPS-L2 cassette Walkman from 1979 was included in Pirouette: Turning Points in Design, an exhibition at the Museum of Modern Art featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

 In 1999 Sony's first portable digital audio players were introduced; one was a player using Memory Stick flash storage created by the Walkman division, and the other was a smaller pen-sized player with embedded flash storage created by the Vaio division; both accompanied with Sony's OpenMG copyright protection technology and PC software for music transfer.
-Sony continue to develop Walkman digital audio players.
+Sony continue to develop Walkman digital audio players, although it was unable to capture the large share and influence in the digital world as it did in the cassette era.

 Sony is a major audio products manufacturer and one of the active noise control technology leaders.

+Sony's high-end microphones and headphones for professional use are produced at Sony/Taiyo Corporation, a designated special subsidiary at which 67% of employees have a disability, in Ōita Prefecture, Japan.

+Car audio

+Sony partnered with Chery to provide OEM car audio for vehicles such as the Tiggo 8 and Tiggo 9, Ford to provide OEM audio for their vehicles such as the F-150, Fiesta, Focus, Mondeo and Taurus, Jaecoo with the Jaecoo 7, Omoda with their Omoda 5 and Omoda 9, Toyota with their Avensis and the Celica, Volkswagen with their Golf, Passat and also the Polo.
+A specialist Sony Xplod audio system was fitted to the Ford GTX1 supercar.

+Sony currently produces aftermarket car audio with their Mobile ES series.